 Expense Contract/Quantity-based setting per contract:

 NOTE: This checkbox is read-only if any pay requests for the contract exist.
-This enforces the business logic that once a contract has pay requests, all of its pay requests either have quantity-based progress enabled, or not.
+This enforces the business logic that once a contract has pay requests, its pay requests either have quantity-based progress enabled, or not.

 Pay Request – Using quantity-based progress